giraf-fe/Autoclicker/README.md

 # Autoclicker
-Autoclicker program for minecraft using CMake.
+Command line autoclicker program for minecraft using CMake.
 Windows only because it uses the winuser sendinput function.
 ## How to use:
+#### Changing the bind key
+1. In the `while (true)` loop change whatever is in the parenthesis of `GetAsyncKeyState()`
+2. Ex. `GetAsyncKeyState('X')` to change the bind to the X key.
 #### Max CPS:
 The maximum amount of clicks per second possible
 #### Min CPS: